m0xpd/FLIP/README.md

 The flip-flop is 'Reset' when 'Input' is false.

 This system was found to work perfectly well in application, but offended me, as I understood there was possibility for there to be the faint possibility of a 'lock' between  a harmonic of the clock and the sawtooth wave, making the process less-than-random.
 I had anticipated this in design and arranged for the sawtooth oscillator to be voltage controlled.
 A second stage of the 40106 is used to implement an oscillator from which a triangular wave (at around 800Hz) is generated.
 This frequency modulates the sawtooth, effectively removing the possibility of any 'lock' between the sawtooth and a regular clock signal.
-The process is practically random.